bespon/bespon_website/docs/spec_overview.md

 Line comments start with a single number sign `#` that is not followed immediately by another `#`, and go to the end of the line.
-Line comments may optionally be preserved in round tripping that only modifies data, as opposed to adding or deleting values.
-However, line comments cannot in general survive round tripping, because they may appear anywhere, with any indentation, in any quantity.
+Line comments may optionally be preserved in round-tripping that only modifies data, as opposed to adding or deleting values.
+However, line comments cannot in general survive round-tripping, because they may appear anywhere, with any indentation, in any quantity.
 So far as syntax is concerned, they are not uniquely associated with any particular data element.